JasonRodriguez1474/DevOpsHomeLab/index.md

 Why should you build out a homelab?
 Because it's fun!
 No?
 Because it is going to hone your skills and make you more competitive in today's market.
 Always remember, your competition is people like me, and **I don't lose**.
+You don't have to learn everything that's covered in this guide, or everything covered in the [incredible roadmap found here](https://roadmap.sh/devops).
+However, even a little bit of additional training goes a long way!

 ### Markdown